New Jersey's 8th legislative district: Political representation

 The legislative district overlaps with 2nd and 3rd congressional districts.

-During the 221st Legislature, this is one of two legislative districts in the state (along with the 30th) where both parties hold at least one seat.

 1965–1973

 During the period of time after the 1964 Supreme Court decision in Reynolds v.
 Sims and before the establishment of a 40-district legislature in 1973, the 8th district encompassed the entirety of Somerset County.
 During the three Senate elections held during this period (1965, 1967, and 1971), Republicans won all three races.
 Incumbent Senator William E. Ozzard won reelection in 1965 for a two-year term (though he resigned on July 10, 1967), while for the next two elections, Raymond Bateman was victorious for both elections.

 In the terms from 1967 until 1973, the 8th district sent two members to the General Assembly.
 In all elections for two-year terms, Republicans won both seats.
 John H. Ewing was one victor in the three regular elections (1967, 1969, 1971), while Webster B. Todd Jr. (son of Webster B. Todd, brother of Christine Todd Whitman) served one term from 1968 until 1970, Millicent Fenwick was elected in 1969 and 1971, but resigned on December 14, 1972, to become head of the New Jersey Division of Consumer Affairs, and Victor A. Rizzolo was elected in a special election on January 30, 1973, to complete her term.